Quicksort: Space complexity

 of the sorted records, in order to exchange records, and a constant number of integer variables used as indices).

-Another, less common, not-in-place, version of quicksort uses O(n) space for working storage and can implement a stable sort.
-The working storage allows the input array to be easily partitioned in a stable manner and then copied back to the input array for successive recursive calls.
+Another, less common, not-in-place version of quicksort uses O(n) space for working storage and can implement a stable sort.
+The working storage allows the input array to be easily partitioned in a stable way and then copied back to the input array for successive recursive calls.
 Sedgewick's optimization is still appropriate.